🤖Understanding TON Margin Trading

 Opening Fee = 0.2% * (Margin * Leverage)

-• Adjusted Margin for Closing Fee: After the opening fee is deducted, the adjusted margin for calculating the closing fee is
+• Adjusted Margin for Closing Fee: After deducting the initial opening fee, the adjusted margin for calculating the closing fee is as follows:

 • Closing Fee Formula: